Citation for this page in APA citation style. Close

 Determinisms

-is the idea that everything that happens, including all human actions, is completely determined by prior events.
-There is only one possible future, and it is completely predictable in principle, most famously by Laplace's Supreme Intelligent Demon, armed with positions and velocities of all the atomes in the void.
+Determinism is the idea that everything that happens, including all human actions, is completely determined by prior events.
+There is only one possible future, and it is completely predictable in principle, most famously by Laplace's Supreme Intelligent Demon, assuming perfect knowledge of the positions and velocities of all the atoms in the void.

 Determinism is sometimes confused with causality, the idea that all events have causes.
 But some events may be undetermined by prior events.
-They are called indeterminate, sometimes known as a "causa sui" or self-caused event.
-But they may in turn be the causes for following events that would therefore not be predictable from conditions before the uncaused event.
-We call this "soft" causality.
-Events are caused, but not predictable or determined.
+Such an event is indeterminate, sometimes known as a "causa sui" or self-caused event.
+But it may in turn be the cause for following events that would therefore not be predictable from conditions before the uncaused event.
+Events are caused, but they are not always predictable or determined.

 Uncaused events are said to break the "causal chain" of events back to a primordial cause or "unmoved mover."
 Aristotle's "accidents" and Epicurus' "swerve" are such uncaused causes.